Sharing my favorite dining room wall decor ideas to inspire you to dress up your empty dining room walls with style!

 Sources: Wood bead chandelier | Woven chargers | Glass hurricane vases | Drapes, chairs, & table no longer available

 I hung the plates with hangers that held them securely in place but could also easily be removed if I wanted to take down any of the plates or serving pieces to use for a large gathering.
-Check out {this post} on how to hang plates on a wall for all the details on how they were hung.
+Check out my post on how to hang plates on a wall for all the details on how they were hung.

 3. Add Warmth with Wall Baskets

 I LOVE the look of a grouping of different sized circular baskets on a wall and think it would be fabulous in a dining room.
-You can buy wall baskets as a set that coordinate with one another beautifully such as {this set of 8 wall baskets}:
+You can buy wall baskets as a set that coordinate with one another beautifully:

-or {this wall basket set} from an Etsy shop.
+Check out {this set of baskets} or {these wall basket sets} from Etsy for similar options.
 You can also buy them individually and do the mixing and matching on your own.
-Some favorite sources for buying wall baskets individually include {this Etsy shop} and at World Market {here}.
+A favorite source for buying wall baskets individually is {this Etsy shop}.

 4. Reflect the Light with a Mirror